zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 ## Conclusion
 In this work, we aimed to see how well meta-CL algorithms perform on tasks with extended data streams, specifically on 1,000-way-10-shot classification tasks.
 We found that on the CASIA dataset, OML and GeMCL outperform the CL algorithm REMIND and match the performance of the Offline learner.
 This suggests that there is a benefit to applying meta-learning to CL, as OML and GeMCL match the performance of the Offline learner.
-However, when tested on the Omniglot dataset, we observed a drop in performance.
+However, when tested on the Omniglot dataset, after having been trained on the on the CASIA dataset, we observed a drop in performance.
 Both meta-CL algorithms performed worse than the Offline learner in this case, and OML performed worse than REMIND as well.

 Our results also suggest that OML might be suffering from CF. Applying Kwon et al.'s <d-cite key="kwon_lifelearner_2024"></d-cite> approach to OML could help mitigate the CF. We also struggled to get REMIND to perform well.
 We hypothesised that perhaps making more layers plastic could improve performance of the REMIND algorithm.
-Having seen that meta-CL can scale to 1,000 classes, future work should focus on how computationally efficient they are and whether they can generalise to datasets with different modalities.
+Having seen that meta-CL can scale to 1,000 classes, future work should focus on how computationally efficient they are and whether they can generalise to new domains.